Resources

 Here are some important resources for mental health help in the St. Louis area.
 If you are experiencing an emergency, you should call 9-1-1 or go to the nearest emergency room.
 Calling 9-8-8 will connect you with the national Suicide and Crisis Lifeline.

 Behavioral Health Response provides free crisis support, telephone counseling, and mental health resources 24/7.
 If you are or someone you know is in a crisis, they can help right now.
-BHR also can help connect you with services through hospitals, behavioral health clinics for medication management, or even other treatment an recover programs.
+BHR also can help connect you with services through hospitals, behavioral health clinics for medication management, or even other treatment and recovery programs.

 BHR Crisis Line: 314-469-6644